htcondor/htcondor/docs/automated-workflows/dagman-vars.rst

 After *JobName* the word *PREPEND* or *APPEND* can be added to specify how a variable is passed to a node at job submission time. *APPEND* will add the variable after the submit description file is read.
-Resulting in the passed variable being added as a macro or overwritting any already existing variable values. *PREPEND* will add the variable before the submit description file is read.
+Resulting in the passed variable being added as a macro or overwriting any already existing variable values. *PREPEND* will add the variable before the submit description file is read.
 This allows the variable to be used in submit description file conditionals.